Victoria Wood: As Seen on TV: Acorn Antiques

 Acorn Antiques is perhaps the best-remembered regular item from the series.
-It was a spoof soap opera set in an antiques shop, which, despite its provincial high-street status, manages to supply an unending stream of works by Picasso, Leonardo da Vinci and Michelangelo.
+It was a spoof soap opera set in an antiques shop, which, despite its provincial high street status, manages to supply an endless stream of works by Pablo Picasso, Leonardo da Vinci and Michelangelo.
 The two shop customers appearing at the start of each sketch, examining some antique, are always played by the same two actors.
 The sketch parodied the soap genre with its bad acting, ridiculous dialogue and contrived plot twists.
 Wood drew inspiration from the long-running ATV/Central serial Crossroads, The Cedar Tree and the BBC radio soap opera Waggoners Walk (1969–1980).

 The sketches even led to a fanzine and appreciation gatherings, where fans would dress up as the characters.
 In 2004, in a poll on its website, Channel 4 voted Acorn Antiques the seventh best comedy sketch of all time.
 In 2005, Acorn Antiques was turned into a West End musical (see below).

 Spoof documentaries

-Each episode of As Seen on TV featured a spoof documentary on "slice-of-life" stories such as a girl who wanted to swim the channel and an old man moving into a home.
+Each episode of As Seen on TV featured a spoof documentary of "slice of life" stories, such as a girl who wanted to swim the English Channel and an old man moving into a home.
 Just An Ordinary School, for example, took a look at an exclusive girl's public school, with one pupil claiming, "there are all sorts of girls here, even coloured girls, though they tend to be princesses mainly".

 Another spoof was of a musical detailing the life of Bessie Bunter, entitled Bessie!
-The musical starts as an Andrew Lloyd Webber parody with the setting of a girl's private school, but they've included issues such as the Spanish Civil War and the McCarthy era.
+The musical starts as an Andrew Lloyd Webber parody with the setting of a girl's private school but including issues such as the Spanish Civil War and the McCarthy era.
 On being asked about Bessie's fatness, the producer (Sir Dave) replies "it is a sort of mental fatness".
 The lead actress, Carla, belts out in rehearsals one of the songs, "One Day", despite insisting she has "pneumonia".
-She says to prepare for the role she starts with the bra and then everything falls into place.
-Later, Bessie! is rewritten completely and the previous cast are sacked: it is, after all, a musical about "a big fat girl".
-Meanwhile, Carla is crying and being comforted by her colleagues, but further upset by Sir Dave telling her to "get the **** out of here will you Carla?
-We don't really want snot all over the plush, love".
-In this rewritten part of Bessie, she is played by Victoria Wood who sings an impossibly glamorous and upbeat number.
-However, she complains at the end that "you're going to have to change this floor".
+To prepare for the role, she starts with the bra, and then everything falls into place.
+Later, "Bessie!" is completely rewritten, and the previous cast is sacked, as it is, after all, a musical about "a big fat girl."
+Meanwhile, Carla is crying and being comforted by her colleagues but further upset by Sir Dave telling her to "get the fuck out of here will you, Carla?
+We don't really want snot all over the plush, love."
+In this rewritten part of "Bessie," she is played by Victoria Wood, who sings an impossibly glamorous and upbeat number.
+However, she complains at the end that "you're going to have to change this floor."

-Usually lasting around five minutes, the spoof documentaries were narrated by a usually off-screen "reporter" in the first series and presented for the most part by Duncan Preston in the second series, as "Corin Huntley".
+Usually lasting around five minutes, the spoof documentaries were narrated by a largely off-screen reporter in the first series and presented primarily by Corin Huntley (Duncan Preston) in the second series.
 It was a continuation of style for Wood, who had previously produced similar pseudo-realistic spoofs such as The Woman Who Had 740 Children and Girls Talking for Wood and Walters.